fmillion-mnsu/cs470-s25/G_ASSIGN1.md

 ## Instructions

 * **Design an experimental protocol** to run your study.
 Determine when and where the experiment will take place, who your participants will be and what your participants will be doing during the experiment.

+    > Your protocol must fulfill the experimental design, but you can adjust the protocol as appropriate for your app design.
+For example, you can determine the location of the test (or specify that it is at any location convenient).

 * **Write the code** to implement the experiment.
 Test your code thoroughly!
 (You don’t want a crash mid-experiment…)

+    > How you design your project is largely open-ended.
+As long as your project fulfills the experimental design, you can be as creative as you like with the program.
+    >
+    > Your group may use any programming language you like and you may design the app in any style - desktop application, mobile application, Web application, etc. are all acceptable.

 * **Recruit 10 participants** for this test with similar computer usage abilities.
 Participants must be 18 years or older.

     > Your participants can come from any source.
 You may ask other CS students, students outside the program, roommates, family or friends to participate.
 The only requirements are that the participants must be 18 years of age or older, and that they do not depend on assistive devices to use the computer.